Jogos de Natal 1982

 Photo © Alan Hayes, 2023

-The programme, however, was transmitted in the Netherlands and Portugal.
-Newspaper archives give transmission dates and times for the Christmas special, with the Dutch listing (titled Zeskamp-Speciaal like all JSF Christmas specials on the NCRV) revealing sufficient detail to be sure that the transmission was indeed the Portuguese special.
-Since newspapers would have been printed little more than a day ahead of the transmissions, it is 99% certain that this broadcast did in fact go ahead.
+The programme, however, was broadcast in the Netherlands and Portugal.
+Newspaper archives give transmission dates and times for the Christmas special, with the Dutch version airing as Zeskamp-Speciaal like all JSF Christmas specials on the NCRV.

-Regardless, Quartet / Trio must count as a sorry end for the first era of Jeux Sans Frontičres.
+Quartet / Trio must count as a sorry end for the first era of Jeux Sans Frontières.

-Made in Colour • This programme exists in a private collection
+Made in Colour • This programme exists in the Kaleidoscope Archive

-Dutch version does not exist / Portuguese version may exist
+Dutch version does not exist / Portuguese version exists

 JSFnetGB Series Guide pages researched by